upmedik/webhook_soap/README.md

-# ✅ Webhook Instructions – Upmedik (FINAL VERSION)
+# ✅ Webhook Instructions – Upmedik

 This document explains how to securely send SOAP notes to the Upmedik webhook.